FRC-2928/FRC-Programmer-Training/docs/Romi/Control/romiTrajectory.md

-# Path Planning and Trajectory Following
+# Trajectory Following
 Up until this point we've been doing straight line paths and point turns to get to our destination.
 Ideally, we would want to follow a smooth curved path, which is more direct and efficient.
 The methods used to do this is expained in this section.
-View the first part of the video [Paths & Trajectories](https://robotacademy.net.au/masterclass/paths-and-trajectories/?lesson=109) to understand the difference between a Path and a Trajectory.
 The [Trajectory Tutorial](https://docs.wpilib.org/en/latest/docs/software/pathplanning/trajectory-tutorial/index.html) FRC documentation provides the outline for this module.
+There are four steps to getting trajectory following working.
+You'll implement these steps in the lab for this module.

+1. Add the parameters that were obtained from robot system identification

+2. Configure a drive subsystem to track the robot’s pose using WPILib’s odometry library.

+3. Generate a simple trajectory through a set of waypoints using WPILib’s TrajectoryGenerator class.

+4. Create a command to follow the generated trajectory.

+## Step 1.
+Add System Identification Parameters
+The trajectory following routine needs several parameters, some of which were obtained from doing System Identification.

+The robot needs to know about how many volts are required to move the drivetrain forward.
+It uses the *SimpleMotorFeedforward* class to compute the feedforward voltage.
+The *Ramsete* command uses [Feedforward](../../Concepts/Control/classicalControl.md#feedforward) control to maintain its trajectory.
+Since we already know information about the computed trajectory the feedforward handles the control actions that we already know must be applied to make the system track its reference trajectory.

+The *DifferentialDriveKinematics* of the robot is required, which allows us to use the trackwidth (horizontal distance between the wheels) to convert from chassis speeds to wheel speeds.
+The following example can be used for the Romi.

+    public static final double kTrackwidthMeters = 0.142072613;
+    public static final DifferentialDriveKinematics kDriveKinematics =
+        new DifferentialDriveKinematics(kTrackwidthMeters);

+For more information on differential drive kinematics see the [Kinematics](../../Concepts/Dynamics/kinematics.md) module.

+We need to set the nominal max acceleration and max velocity for the robot during path-following.
+The maximum velocity value should be set somewhat below the nominal free-speed of the robot.
+The following parameter values were obtained from System Identification on the Romi.

+      // Max speed and acceleration of the robot public static final double kMaxSpeedMetersPerSecond = 0.5;
+      public static final double kMaxAccelMetersPerSecondSquared = 0.5;

+The *Ramsete* controller requires two parameters to compute its trajectory waypoints.
+These are tuning parameters for the trajectory following algorithm and assume all distances have been measured in meters  Do NOT change these parameters from the following values.
+For more information see [Constructing the Ramsete Controller Object](https://docs.wpilib.org/en/latest/docs/software/advanced-controls/trajectories/ramsete.html#constructing-the-ramsete-controller-object) in the FRC documentation.

+      // Reasonable baseline values for a RAMSETE follower in units of meters and seconds public static final double kRamseteB = 2;
+      public static final double kRamseteZeta = 0.7;

+See [Entering the Calculated Constants](https://docs.wpilib.org/en/latest/docs/software/pathplanning/trajectory-tutorial/entering-constants.html#step-2-entering-the-calculated-constants) from the FRC documentation for more information.

-## Setting up the Drivetrain Subsystem
+## Step 2.
+Setting up the Drivetrain Subsystem Pose
 There are two additions that need to be made to the Drivetrain class in order to implement trajectory following.
 The Drivetrain needs to keep track of the current Pose of the robot.
 This is done in the *DifferentialDriveOdometry* class that continuously updates the current Pose via the Drivetrain's `periodic()` loop.
 The odometry must be initiated with a starting Pose.
 Look at [Differential Drive Odometry](https://docs.wpilib.org/en/stable/docs/software/kinematics-and-odometry/differential-drive-odometry.html#differential-drive-odometry) for more information.

 ![Drivetrain Updates](../../images/Romi/Romi.051.jpeg)

-Odometry update in Drivetrain's  `periodic()` method.
 We can also view the odometry data in the Simulator or Shuffleboard by using the [Field2d Widget](https://docs.wpilib.org/en/stable/docs/software/wpilib-tools/glass/field2d-widget.html).

     public void periodic() {
       // Update the odometry in the periodic block